upb-uc4/hlf-dev-network/README.md

 calls the ```transactionName``` transactioninside the ```mycc``` chaincode on channel ```myc``` with arguments ```arg1```,```arg2```,```arg3```.
 You can also use the ```--transient``` flag to pass data via the transient data field (see example below).
-The chaincode does currently not need to be initialized/installed, as the development-network does that for you.
+The chaincode does currently not need to be initialized/installed, as the development-network does that during it's setup (./startNetwork.sh) for you.

 **WARNING:** If you want to pass json as a string argument to a transaction, you must put a ```\"``` instead of every ```"``` in the inner json, e.g.